TAKE CONTROL OF YOUR HAIR LOSS

 Our world-class program of hair restoration procedures.

 While men’s hair loss may be socially acceptable, even expected, societal norms aren’t so forgiving.
 We’re here to help.
-Not only can we help you restore what you’ve lost, we pride ourselves in providing the best options, treatments, and procedures available.
+Not only can we help you restore what you’ve lost, we pride ourselves in providing the best options, treatments, and procedures available for hair regrowth including nonsurgical and surgical hair loss solutions for men.

-DHT may contribute to the shortening of growth phase of hair follicles, causing them to shrink until there are fewer visible hairs left on the scalp.
+The most common cause of hair loss in men is pattern baldness.
+Male androgenetic alopecia or male pattern hair loss occurs in men who are genetically predisposed to be more sensitive to the effects of dihydrotestosterone (DHT).
+DHT contributes to the shortening of the growth phase of hair follicles, causing them to shrink until there are fewer visible hairs left on the scalp.

 The Anagen Phase

 This is also called the active growth phase.
+About 90% of all scalp hairs are in the anagen phase at a given time.
 This phase continues anywhere from 2 to 6 years with the average hair growing for 1,000 days – about 3 years.
 The longer the hair stays in this phase, the longer it grows.
 Anything short of 2 years results in balding.
 Approximately 80-85% of all hairs are in the Anagen Phase at any given time.

 This is the regressive or transitional phase.
 It lasts for a period of 2 to 3 weeks, during which the hair stops growing but is not yet shed.
 Between 3 and 4% of our hair is in this phase at any given time.

-The final stage of Male Pattern Hair Loss is when the hair is lost completely from the crown and frontal region, leaving a horseshoe shape.
+Bald crown.
+The final stage of Male Pattern Hair Loss is when the hair is lost completely from the crown and frontal region, and leaving a familiar horseshoe shape.